-They also get news on industry events (often with discount information) and excerpts from the FSFP blog, where we share perspectives on topics like data governance, data quality, data catalogs, women in the information management industry, the GDPR and the CCPA — and more.
-Join our pros list now.
+They also get news on industry events (often with discount information) and excerpts from the FSFP blog, where we share perspectives on topics like data governance, data quality, data catalogs, women in the information management industry, the GDPR and the CCPA and more.
+Join our industry pros list now.

-March 2019 Newsletter
+July 2019 Newsletter